BIM10 min readJune 5, 2025Piero Urrutia

 How to Write a BIM Execution Plan: A Contractor's Guide

-A BIM Execution Plan (BEP) is the foundation of any VDC program.
-Without one, every team member has a different idea of what the model is for, who owns it, and what it needs to contain.
-Here's how to write one that actually gets used.
+A BIM Execution Plan (BEP) is the single document that determines whether a VDC program produces coordinated models or expensive chaos.
+Without one, every team member has a different idea of what the model is for, who owns it, and what it must contain.
+Here is how to write a BEP that actually gets followed — not just filed.

 A BIM Execution Plan (BEP) is a project-specific document that defines how BIM will be implemented across the project team.
 It is not a template you fill out and file away it is a living agreement that governs how the VDC program operates from preconstruction through closeout.